Interactions of galaxies outside clusters and massive groups: Data

 \subsection{Environment}

-There is a variety of methods to measure galaxy environment that may or may not correlate with each other \citep{2012MNRAS.419.2670M}.
-We have followed \citet{2009ApJ...691.1828P} in defining three different environment measures namely large-scale background density, small-scale mass density and morphology of the closest neighbor galaxy.
+There is a variety of methods to measure galaxy environment that may or may not correlate with each other (Muldrew {\em et al.} 2012).
+We have followed Park \& Choi (2009) in defining three different environment measures namely large-scale background density, small-scale mass density and morphology of the closest neighbor galaxy.
 In this scheme large scale background density at given location of an object in our sample is given by